nullromo/doxygen-example/README.md

 ```

 If the `DISTRIBUTE_GROUP_DOC` option is set to "YES" in the `Doxyfile`, then
 the documentation comment will be applied to all the member in the group.
+The
+`\name` tag also shows up as a heading over the group members.

 ## This Repository's `Doxyfile`